Tuesday, December 20, 2022

 Before commenting on the final game, I thought it also important to mention the dark side of this year's World Cup.
 The host country Qatar, was chosen more than a decade ago by FIFA, the ruling commission of international soccer.
 At the time, the choice was very controversial, not the least because there were no large stadiums in which to play the matches.
 Generally, host countries must demonstrate they have the infrastructure in place before being awarded such an important event.

-Additionally, most World Cup tournaments are held in the summer, yet Qatar's summer weather was far too hot to have world class athletes competing in such a physically demanding sport.
+Additionally, most World Cup tournaments are held in the summer, yet Qatar's summer weather is far too hot to have world class athletes competing in such a physically demanding sport.
 This is why the tournament was held in December, so that the temperature was acceptable for the participants, again, a concession to a host country that was unprecedented.

 Also, the fact that Qatar does not have the best human rights reputation, resulted in a number of protests and boycotts, especially from the LGBTQ+ community, but also from women in general, since Qatar has only a slightly better record of treating women than its other Middle Eastern neighbors.